Moral character in person and group perception

 Our impressions of others are often based on limited information that is spontaneously and automatically extracted from their appearance—in particular, their faces.
 Our research examines how we use facial cues to categorize people into social groups, perceive their emotions, and infer their personality traits.
 In one line of work, we have investigated the factors that promote (vs. disrupt) the processing of moral characteristics from faces (e.g., trustworthiness).
 The findings consistently show that the scene in which a face is encountered alters trustworthiness evaluation.
 Specifically, untrustworthy faces were more easily processed when surrounded by threatening scene contexts.
 Taken together, our findings speak to the malleable nature of trustworthiness such that its perception is readily pushed around by scene context.

-In a second line of research, we have examined the social implications of variations in a subtle eye signal (i.e., pupil size).
+In a third line of research, we have examined the social implications of variations in a subtle eye signal (i.e., pupil size).
 Our data reveal that individuals with large pupil sizes are trusted and perceived positively.
 Thus, people are more willing to interact when partners have large rather than small pupils.

 Social categorization, stereotyping, and prejudice